MicrosoftDocs/powerquery-docs/powerquery-docs/RecordingQueryDiagnostics.md

 The authoring workflow's primary difference is that it will generally generate more individual evaluations than seen in other workflows.
 As discussed in the primary Query Diagnostics article, these are a result of populating various user interfaces such as the navigator or filter dropdowns.

-To get diagnostics on an authoring session, you first need to make sure that Query Diagnostics are enabled as a Preview Feature.
-When this is done, there will be a new 'Tools' tab on the Power Query ribbon.
-Click 'Start Diagnostics', then return back to the 'Home' tab to create a new Query.

 We're going to walk through an example.
 We're using the OData connector in this sample, but when reviewing the output we'll also look at the SQL version of the same database.
 For both data sources, we're going to connect to the data source via 'New Source', 'Recent Sources', or 'Get Data'.
 For the SQL connection you'll need to put in credentials for your server, but for the public OData endpoint you can put in the endpoint linked above.

 ![OData connection](images/diagnosticsodatanorthwind.png)